DockYard/ember-app-shell/README.md

 ## Configuration

-There are two things you can configure, here's an example of how it can look like:
+There are multiple things you can configure, here's an example of how it can look like:

 ```javascript
 var EmberApp = require('ember-cli/lib/broccoli/ember-app');